adzejs/adze/docs/guide/shed-concepts.md

 // Let's create a shed to globally control our modules createShed({
   global_cfg: {
-    log_level: level, // <- level is 0 so all logs except attention's are hidden },
+    log_level: level, // <- level is 0 so all logs except alert's are hidden },
 });